 Represented U.S. Congressman and his campaign committees during a federal fraud investigation and subsequent indictment.

 Negotiated a favorable settlement with the U.S. Government and avoided federal criminal charges for a small business owner being investigated for fraud.

 Represented the City of Philadelphia during federal and state investigations of a city agency facing possible criminal charges in death of teenager.

 Secured a Not Guilty jury verdict for a 28 year old man facing federal drug conspiracy charges.
 In the matter of United States v.
 Dorsey, et al., the client was tried with six others and the trial lasted nearly four weeks.
 The client was facing 30 years-to-Life in federal prison and a mandatory minimum sentence of 20 years.

-Obtained a $290,000 judgment for a client suing a sports agency for breach of contract in connection with the referral of an NFL player.
+- Obtained a significant judgment for a client suing a sports agency for breach of contract in connection with the referral of an NFL player.

 - Represented anesthesiologist regarding investigation by U.S. Attorney’s Office into his billing practices.